 Based on the above definition, growth marketing can be distilled into three core benefits that the concept offers any organization embracing it:

 - A customer-first emphasis leads to more tangible results.
 It allows you to build more personalized messaging and targeting.
-That, according to McKinsey, has the potential to cut your acquisition cost as much as 50% and increase marketing spend efficiency by up to 30%.
+That, according to McKinsey, has the potential to cut your acquisition cost by as much as 50% and increase marketing spend efficiency by up to 30%.